Photo by Scorpp / Shutterstock

 The Black Bear – Denali National Park, Alaska

 Situated just outside the entrance to Alaska’s breathtakingly beautiful Denali National Park, The Black Bear is only open during tourist season.
-For those four months, however, the coffee shop brews some of the best java imaginable.
+For those four months, however, this pressed cafe brews some of the best java imaginable.
 The business is staffed by baristas brought in from around the country, and beans are brewed from SteamDot Coffee in Anchorage.
-In addition to hot coffee options, there are also cold concoctions including mint chip, Oreo, funky monkey espresso shakes and blended iced coffees.
+In addition to hot coffee roastery, there are also cold concoctions including mint chip, Oreo, funky monkey espresso shakes and blended iced speciality coffee options.
 Those who wish to stay a while and gaze at the majestic mountain views can munch on savory fare like pulled pork sandwiches and smoked-Gouda macaroni and cheese.